acdh-oeaw/apis-core-rdf/docs/source/configuration.md

 Background:

-The first reason is, that we are using a custom converter ([apis_core.generic.urls.ContenttypeConverter][]) to provide access to views and API views of different content types.
-The default endpoint generator of the drf-spectacular does not know about this converter and therefore sees the endpoints using this converter as *one* endpoint with one parameter called `contenttype`.
-That is not what we want, so we have to do our own enumeration -we iterate through all content types that inherit from `GenericModel` and create schema endpoints for those programmatically.
+The first reason is that we are using a custom converter ([apis_core.generic.urls.ContenttypeConverter][]) to provide access to views and API views of different content types.
+The default endpoint generator of drf-spectacular does not know about this converter and therefore sees the endpoints using this converter as *one* endpoint with one parameter called `contenttype`.
+That is not what we want, so we have to do our own
+enumeration: we iterate through all content types that inherit from `GenericModel` and create schema endpoints for those programmatically.

-The second reason is, that the `autoapi` schema generator of DRF Spectacular and our [apis_core.generic.api_views.ModelViewSet][] don't work well together.
+The second reason is that the `autoapi` schema generator of DRF Spectacular and our [apis_core.generic.api_views.ModelViewSet][] don't work well together.
 Our ModelViewSet needs the dispatch method to set the model of the `ModelViewSet`, but this method is not being called by the generator while doing the inspection, which means the `ModelViewSet` does not know about the model it should work with and can not provide the correct serializer and filter classes.
-Therefore we create the callback for the endpoints by hand and set the model from there.
+Therefore, we create the callback for the endpoints by hand and set the model from there.

 ## APIS_BASE_URI